RussOakham/wanderlust-recipes/README.md

 &nbsp;

 ### **Features to consider implementing in future**
-As this is a community focused platform, there are a number of future features which would be worth considering implementation:
+As this is a community-focused platform, several future features would be worth considering implementation:
-* **Social Media Sharing** - Allow users to share recipes directly to their personal social media accounts.
+* **Social Media Sharing** - Allow users to share recipes directly to their social media accounts.
-* **Nutritional Information API Integration** - Integrate the platform to a third party API which automatically calculates the nutritional information of recipes based on their ingredients and serving size.
-This would be highly beneficial to health concious users.
+* **Nutritional Information API Integration** - Integrate the platform to a third-party API that automatically calculates the nutritional information of recipes based on their ingredients and serving size.
+This would be highly beneficial to health-conscious users.
 * **Vegetarian/Vegan Alternative Recipes** - Allow users to enter Vegetarian or Vegan alternative ingredient lists and methods for existing recipes.
 Update recipe pages to allow users to choose an alternative option of the recipe and dynamically update the page contents in line with choice.
-* **User Comment Section** - Allow users to comment on each others recipes, allowing constructive feedback and additional context to reviews.
+* **User Comment Section** - Allow users to comment on each other's recipes, allowing constructive feedback and additional context to reviews.
-* **Optimised Image Delivery** - Page load speeds could be sped up via using compression on user uploaded images, to ensure they are served in a fully optimised state.
+* **Optimised Image Delivery** - Page load speeds could be sped up via using compression on user-uploaded images, to ensure they are served in a fully optimised state.
 This could be achieved by further configuring the Cloudinary account to automatically compress images during upload.
 * **User Administration** - Add user administration page, allowing admins to actions to manage users accounts e.g. suspend accounts, set other users to admin etc.

 &nbsp;
 ## 3. **Database Design**
-MongoDB was the database solution used for the website development, using the below structured plan.
+MongoDB was the database solution used for the website development, using the below, structured plan.

 ![Wanderlust Recipes Database Structure](assets/images/wanderlust-recipes-db.png)